-The summary unaudited pro forma condensed combined financial information should be read in conjunction with the unaudited pro forma condensed combined statement of operations, and the accompanying notes.
+The summary unaudited pro forma condensed combined financial information should be read in conjunction with the unaudited pro forma condensed combined balance sheet and the unaudited pro forma condensed combined statement of operations, and the accompanying notes.
 In addition, the unaudited condensed combined pro forma financial information was based on and should be read in conjunction with the historical financial statements of Rotor and Old Sarcos, including the accompanying notes, which are included elsewhere in in the registration statement of which this prospectus forms a part.